NIEHS/MOUSE_TRAP/README.md

-# NBCG - NIEHS Neurobehavioral Circuits Group Code
+# NIEHS Neurobehavioral Circuits Group Code

 This repository houses various software tools and code developed for the Neurobehavioral Circuits Group.
 It currently includes: